Rangers vs. Mets Player Props Betting Odds

 Seager Stats

-- Corey Seager has collected 119 hits with 34 doubles, 24 home runs and 41 walks.
+- Corey Seager has put up 122 hits with 35 doubles, 24 home runs and 42 walks.
 He has driven in 79 runs with two stolen bases.

 Seager Recent Games